mascrypt0/calculator/README.md

 # Scientific Python Calculator

-Scientific Python Calculator (scipy_calculator) is a library for doing mathematics computation.
+Scientific Python Calculator is a library for doing mathematics computation.
 It works similar to a calculator.

 :raised_hands: This is my first python package.
 It will be improved over time.
 Feel free to contribute to this beautiful work of art.

 ## Installation
-:warning: scipy_calculator is only tested with python 3.
+:warning: only tested with python 3.

 **Installation via PYPI**
 ```sh